Season Guide to CSL Fall 2019 - Spring 2020

 - There is no team limit for each school.
 Participants may only play for one MTG Arena team for the duration of the season; once they participate in a match, that player will be locked onto that roster for the duration of the season

 - CSL will organize teams into (roughly) geographical round robin conferences, with the top teams advancing to the playoffs

-- The top four (4) teams per conference for both Star League and Open League will qualify for the Playoffs.
-In some cases additional top-performing teams may qualify, based on the criteria below.
+- The top five (5) teams per conference will qualify for the Playoffs.
+Additional top-performing teams may qualify, based on the criteria below.

 - Seeding for playoffs is based on performance during the regular season with all groups mixed together for the playoff bracket.
 Bracket setup is systematic and there is no inter-group seeding to skew the positions and forcing teams from the same groups to play each other early on (e.g. 1st place in group A = 1st place in group B)

 - To determine the top performing regular season teams we rank the following criteria:

 - Match record (defined by total matches won - total matches lost)

 - Set differential, if applicable (defined by taking the total number of sets won - total number of sets lost).
 A set is defined as a single game or map within a match or series